saedarm/SVGDreamerforDummies/README.md

 ### Step 9: Run Your First Example

+Each time you want to run SVGDreamer:

+1. Make sure you're in the SVGDreamerforDummies directory
+2. Activate the environment (if not already activated)
+3. Run the SVGDreamer command

 ```
 mamba activate svgdreamer
 python svgdreamer.py x=lowpoly "prompt='A mountain landscape with trees'" result_path='./logs/FirstTest' diffuser.download=True